 Job Title: Middle School Educator, Wildlife Programs

-Position Type: Less than part-time (up to 5 one-hour programs per week)
+Position Type: Less than part-time (up to 5 one-hour programs per week, plus prep time)

 Employment Status: Non-Exempt, Grant-funded